-Well, being really pedantic if it was really unspoilt you wouldn’t be there or it wouldn’t be unspoilt anymore.
-You’d throw your cigarette butts on the beach, piss on the plants, damage the coral with sun cream, harm the fragile eco system with DEET and other powerful insecticides and there wouldn’t be any convenient buoys for the boatman who took you there to tie up to.
-But ok – nice unspoilt island in the Andaman Sea or Gulf of Thailand – crystal clear turquoise waters, teaming with myriad colourful fish weaving their way amongst myriad incredible corals, footprint free, virgin beach, not a soul in sight except for the lone sea-eagle riding the updraughts along the pristine jungle-clad limestone cliffs – yeh got the picture.
-Ok for a couple of hours but then it would be: – ‘ah sugar, run out of ciggies – anyone bring a spare pack?’, “is there a café around here I could murder a cold beer?”, “my I-phone battery’s running out – anyone bring a solar charger?”, “can’t get a signal out here and Bolton Wanderers are in the semis tonight”.
+Unspoilt Koh Rok Island in Thailand’s Trang Province – fantastic for a day trip but you wouldn’t want to live there!!!Well, being really pedantic if it was really unspoilt you wouldn’t be there or it wouldn’t be unspoilt anymore.
+You’d throw your cigarette butts on the beach, piss on the plants, damage the coral with sun cream, harm the fragile ecosystem with DEET and other powerful insecticides and there wouldn’t be any convenient buoys for the boatman who took you there to tie up to.
+But ok – a nice unspoilt island in the Andaman Sea or Gulf of Thailand – crystal clear turquoise waters, teeming with myriad colourful fish weaving their way amongst myriad incredible corals, footprint-free, virgin beach, not a soul in sight except for the lone sea-eagle riding the updraughts along the pristine jungle-clad limestone cliffs.
+You’ve got the picture?
+Ok for a couple of hours but then it would be: – ‘ah sugar, run out of sun-block – anyone got a spare tube?’
+“Is there a café around here I could murder a cold beer?”, “My I-phone battery’s running out – anyone bring a solar charger?”, “Thanks for the charger but I can’t get a signal out here and Bolton Wanderers are in the semis tonight”.

 Also not bad is the only slightly spoilt, (they’ve built a resort on it), Koh Thalu seen below and visited on the rainy season version of our Reefs and Rainforests trip.